Master of Science - Neonatal Nurse Practitioner

 • Completed application

-• Bachelor of Science degree with a major in nursing (For Applicants with non-nursing bachelor degrees, see the Clinical Practice Portfolio requirement below)*
+• Bachelor of Science degree with a major in nursing from an accredited nursing program (For RN applicants with non-nursing bachelor degrees, see the Clinical Practice Portfolio requirement below)*

-• Cumulative grade point average of at least 3.0
+• Minimum cumulative grade point average (GPA) of 3.0

 • Three online letters of recommendation